E-IckArt/template-laravel-11-docker/README.md

 cp .env.example .env
 ```

 2 - Update `.env`, `devcontainer.json` and `docker-compose.yml` file with your own configuration.
+  - ⚠️ If you do not use Laravel as an API, in the `docker-compose.yml` file, remove the network named `app-network`.
-Be careful with the names you give, they must be the same from one file to another.
+  - ⚠️ Be careful with the names you give, they must be the same from one file to another.

 💡 Use the find and replace function of your editor.

 ```shell